johanlillja/i2i/compiled_version/README.md

 Once the data set is loaded the number of files indicator will be updated and so will the available scan filters in the dropdown list.

-Start loading a target mass list by clicking the button and navigate to a folder with a spreadsheet with m/z in the first column and optionally putative annotations in the second column.
+Start loading a target mass list by clicking the button and navigate to a folder with a spreadsheet or .csv file with m/z in the first column and optionally putative annotations in the second column.
 To load a new analyte list hit the ‘reset data’ data button which enables a new analyte list spreadsheet can be loaded.

 ![alt text](https://github.com/johanlillja/i2i/blob/main/compiled_version/figures_manual/figure3.png?raw=true)

 Define the ppm mass tolerance in the ‘Tolerance’ box and select an appropriate scan filter before clicking on the Find Peaks button.
+The algorithm will extract the m/z peak and intensity to the closest value(s) in the defined target list.

 ![alt text](https://github.com/johanlillja/i2i/blob/main/compiled_version/figures_manual/figure4.png?raw=true)